yiguo-17/functions-with-global-variables/README.md

 ### Workflow

-You'll be working in **`main.test.js`** this time!, creating the variables needed with the values asked for, according to the specifications given in the tests.
-Check your terminal for feedback on which aspect of the problem you have yet to complete, and read the specifications' actual code implementation for extra help; it makes explicit exactly what outputs are expected given the test inputs.
+You'll be working in main.test.js, creating the variables and functions needed, according to the specifications given in the Tasks section below.
+Check your terminal for feedback on which aspect of the problem you have yet to complete!

 ### Guidelines: